 How Often Should SDS Sheets be Updated?

 The requirements for SDS updates are dependent upon the jurisdiction you are working in.
 For Canada, you would want to look at the provincial/territory workplace WHMIS laws for any variation.
 For the USA you would refer to the OSHA Haz Com laws for your state as some states may have requirements that exceed federal standards.
 In general, it is the chemical manufacturers / suppliers’ responsibility to update the SDS when significant new information on the hazardous product occurs.
 Best practise is for worksites to do an annual chemical inventory check to ensure their SDS library is up to date and current.
-Click on this link to see the guidelines for updating SDSs in Canada for provincial and federal workplaces.
+See the guidelines for updating SDSs in Canada for provincial and federal workplaces.

 How Many Sections are in an SDS and What Is Included in the Information?